LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Compiling source files and entities in debug mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Compilation of source files in debug mode is controlled by the compiler
+Compilation of source files in debug mode is controlled by the
-flag ``debug``.
-The default value for this flag, usually ``off``, is
+:ref:`debug <flag_debug>` compiler flag.
+The default value for this flag,
-defined in the adapter files.
-Its value may be changed at runtime by
+usually ``off``, is defined in the adapter files.
+Its value may be changed
-writing:
+at runtime by calling:

 .. code-block:: text